-According to the Executive Order, agencies are required to submit certain information, subject to Federal privacy policies and to the extent permitted by law, to the improper payments Website.13 This information should include
+According to the Executive Order, 29 agencies are required to submit certain information, subject to Federal privacy policies and to the extent permitted by law, to the improper payments Website.
+30 This information should include

-- 1. names of the accountable officials: - current and historical rates and amounts of improper payments, including, where known and appropriate, causes of the improper payments; - 3. current and historical rates and amounts of recovery of improper payments; - 4. targets for reducing as well as recovering improper payments; and - 5.
-The entities that have received the greatest amount of outstanding improper payments (or, where improper payments are identified solely based on a sample, the entities that have received the greatest amount of outstanding improper payments in the applicable sample).14
+- 1. names of the accountable officials: - 2. current and historical rates and amounts of improper payments, including, where known and appropriate, causes of the improper payments; - current and historical rates and amounts of recovery of improper payments, where appropriate (or, where improper payments are identified solely on the basis of a sample, recovery rates and amounts estimated on the basis of the sample); - 4. targets for reducing as well as recovering improper payments, where appropriate; and